-Side by side: Fighting xenophobia one story at a time
+Side by side: Fighting xenophobia

 Mercy Corps’ Colombia team is partnering with Colombian newspaper, El Espectador, on a special awareness campaign called Lado a Lado (“Side by Side”).
 It includes print and digital stories, social media events, radio, and television ads.
 Together, we’re seeking to change the way people see migrants and to combat xenophobia and prejudice against Venezuelan refugees arriving in Colombia.